pbousek/garni/README.md

 - mph -> m/s
 - in -> mm

-And some settings leaves untouched - for example for weeklyrainin - week starts on sunday.
+And some settings leaved untouched - for example for weeklyrainin - week starts on sunday.

 Finally it's quite easy to connect grafana to influxdb datasource and add graphs for individual values.